watir/watir.github.io/watir-6-faq.md

 <span id="F">**Why am I getting warnings about #when_present being deprecated?**</span><br>
-    Watir by default now automatically calls `#when_present` and `#when_enabled` before taking actions on elements where appropriate, so their use is redundant.
-If you have decided to change the recommended settings to use `Watir.relaxed_locate = false`, then you can just swap out from these:
+    Watir by default now automatically calls `#when_present` and `#when_enabled` before taking actions on elements as appropriate, so their use is redundant.
+If you are using the default settings you can just delete these methods from your tests.
+If you have decided to change away from the recommended settings (by explicitly setting `Watir.relaxed_locate = false`), then swap out from these:

 {% highlight ruby %}
 browser.element.when_present.click